David E. Hoffman

-David Emanuel Hoffman (born August 5, 1953) is an American writer and journalist, a contributing editor to The Washington Post.
-He won a Pulitzer Prize in 2010 for a book about the legacy of the nuclear arms race.
+David Emanuel Hoffman (born November 14, 1953) is an American writer and journalist.
+He spent the majority of his journalistic career at The Washington Post, working there from 1982 to 2009 and 2012 to 2025 as both Moscow bureau chief (1995–2001) and as a contributing editor.
+He won a Pulitzer Prize in 2010 for The Dead Hand, a book about the legacy of the nuclear arms race, and another Pulitzer Prize in 2024 for his "Annals of Autocracy" article series on the tactics authoritarian regimes use to repress dissent.